0x000dea7c/invaders/README.md

 - inter text
 - entities attrs defined in text files so you don't need to recompile the game (although it takes 3s to compile 10k lines atm, could be reduced)

+Note 2: of course this is bloated because few months ago was writing hello world programs in C++

 # Compilation

 ## GNU/Linux